prestodb/presto/presto-native-execution/scripts/release-centos-dockerfile/README.md

 /opt/presto/_repo/presto-native-execution/_build/release/presto_cpp/
 ```

-Release container build - mostly with only the must-have runtime files, including presto_server build presto executable and some libraries.
-What will be used in the final released container depends on user needs and can be adjusted.
+Release image build - mostly with only the must-have runtime files, including presto_server build presto executable and some libraries.
+What will be used in the final released image depends on user needs and can be adjusted.

 # Prestissimo - runtime configuration and settings